morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 We can import all 3 tables into PowerBi, then Home tab> Append Queries> Append Queries as new> Check Three or more tables> Add all 3 tables

+**Disadvantage**

+We are required to keep all 3 tables in the query editor, because the new created appending table is dependent from the 3 sales tables.
+It looks messy.